Statement from Gary L. Roberts, DDS, President, American Dental Association

 We believe this new rule—which is a federal standard—is preferable to a patchwork of rules and regulations across various states and localities.

-Dental amalgam is a safe, affordable and durable filling material comprised of a mixture of metals, including silver, copper, tin and mercury.
+Dental amalgam is a safe, affordable and durable cavity filling material comprised of a mixture of metals, including silver, copper, tin and mercury.
 Although less than one percent of mercury released to the environment from man-made sources comes from dentistry, the ADA has long recognized the importance of dentists being good stewards of the environment by capturing and recycling dental amalgam.

-In 2002, long prior to federal regulation, the ADA published a set of voluntary guidelines for dentists on the capture and recycling dental amalgam.
+In 2002, long prior to federal regulation, the ADA published a set of voluntary guidelines for dentists on the capture and recycling of dental amalgam.
 In 2007, the ADA added to its guidelines the use of amalgam separators that comply with the International Organization for Standardization’s (ISO) Standard 11143.
 The ADA is pleased to see that a number of provisions from the ADA guidelines are part of the new regulation.

 Editor’s Note: Reporters are invited to follow the ADA on Twitter @AmerDentalAssn